Georgi133/Best-Finder-Website/README.md

  - Interseptor - to check for blacklisted (banned) users everytime when request to server is made
  - Event and Listener - when user click on forgotten password and send the request for new password event is activated and the listener comes after
  - Schedule - checking every hour if 24 hours of user's ban have expired and if they have, remove the restriction of the user
+ - Swagger - for defining the structure of the API and easy testing
  - <strong>Hibernate Validator - checks for invalid data</strong>
  - <strong>Custom exceptions and custom messages</strong>
  - <strong>Exception handling</strong>